chettrick/stm32cubef4/Projects/STM324xG_EVAL/Applications/USB_Host/DynamicSwitch_Standalone/readme.txt

 It's worth noting that the system clock (SYSCLK) can be configured, depending on the used USB Core:
  - SYSCLK is set to 168 MHz: for FS Core because used embedded PHY requires 48 MHz clock, achieved only when system clock is set to 168 MHz.
- - SYSCLK is set to 180 MHz: for only HS Core, since no embedded PHY is used.
+ - SYSCLK is set to 180 MHz: for only HS Core.

 When the application is started, the connected USB device is detected in the appropriate mode (MSC/HID/AUDIO) and gets initialized.
 The STM32 MCU behaves as a (MSC/HID/AUDIO) Host, it enumerates the